17:00 – 19:00

 Oslo School of Architecture and Design

-Join Overgrowth editors Phineas Harper and Nikolaus Hirsch along with special guests Ingerid Helsing Almaas, Helena Mattsson, and Edgar Pieterse for a series of presentations and conversations around the challenge of growth-based cities and bold alternatives for the architecture of a new economy:
+Join Overgrowth editors Phineas Harper and Nikolaus Hirsch along with special guests Ingerid Helsing Almaas, Helena Mattsson, Edgar Pieterse and Marianne Skjulhaug for a series of presentations and conversations around the challenge of growth-based cities and bold alternatives for the architecture of a new economy:

 Architects and urban practitioners, toiling daily at the coalface of economic expansion, are complicit in the perpetuation of growth.
 Yet they are also in a unique position to contribute towards a move away from it.
 It is through architecture and urban practice that alternative values, systems, and logics can be manifest in built form and inherited by generations to come.